hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 The AMI name specified by the `ami_name` configuration variable is actually treated as a [configuration template](/docs/templates/configuration-templates.html).
-Packer provides a set of variables that it will replace within the AMI name.
+Packer provides a set of [variables](/docs/templates/configuration-templates.html#variables) that it will replace within the AMI name.
 This helps ensure the AMI name is unique, as AWS requires.

-The available variables are shown below:

-* `CreateTime` - This will be replaced with the Unix timestamp of when the AMI was built.